 Regardless of the size or breed of your dog, all responsible dog owners will walk their pets, or should do!
 While exercising your pooch sometimes seems a bit of a chore, many owners do actually enjoy the exercise as well as the quality time they get to spend with their lovely dogs.
 Yet how best to get the most out of this special time you get to spend together?

 If you want to enjoy walking your dog, you need him to obey your basic commands and have important, principal manners, especially when you encounter someone else out for a walk.
-Essential commands, such as stay, lie down and sit should be second nature and you certainly don’t want your dog jumping up when you meet any passers-by on the street.
-Many people are very wary of dogs, so it’s important that your dog is on a lead and under your control.
+Essential commands, such as stay, lie down and sit, should be second nature, and you certainly don’t want your dog jumping up when you meet any passers-by on the street.
+Many people are very wary of dogs, so your dog must be on a lead and under your control.

 Change your routine

-Just as we easily tire of the same old routine so do our pets.
-Find different walking routes to explore with your dog, and enjoy some different scenery and locations.
-When walking, change the speed and pace of your steps, until you settle on a pace that suits both of you.
+Just as we easily tire of the same old routine, so do our pets.
+Find different walking routes to explore with your dog, and enjoy different scenery and locations.
+When walking, change the speed and pace of your steps until you settle on a pace that suits both of you.